asusanyamshah/honors_contract_BMI110/README.md

 We use matplotlib's pyplot function to plot a heatmap for the confusion matrix.
 We use 'plt.imshow' to generate a heatmap by passing the confusion matrix and the color we need the heatmap to be as the parameters. 'plt.colorbar' just provides a colorbar to the right and 'plt.show' is just a way to conclude the graph or the heatmap, to update the heatmap for every value of x or y being changed and to actually show the graph in a interactive window.

-# Entering our own data
+# Entering your own data

 We now can enter our own data and make the already trained model to predict what the chance of a person having a stroke can be.
 However, the tricky part will be to provide our data to the model since the model expects us to provide data in a transformed way and of the same dimensions as provided before.
 So we will need to preprocess the data again.